AgreeableDeerGames/GameBackbone/Guides/DeveloperGuide.md

 ***
 ## 3: Running Tests
-Tests should be run before every push to the develop branch.
+Tests should be run before every push.
 No branch will be merged into develop if any new tests are failing.

 ### 3.1: Visual Studio
+Your options for running the unit tests from visual studio are:
 * Download the boost test adapter and run the tests from there
 * Run the tests by launching the test project
 * Open a developer command prompt in the bin folder for the solution and launch the test executable from the command prompt